tjjlemaire/MorphoSONIC/NEURON_extracellular_mechanism.md

 Each layer is composed of axial resistors (referred to as `xraxial[0]` and `xraxial[1]`) representing some level of longitudinal extracellular coupling along a cylindrical shell surrounding the neurite, and a transverse RC circuit composed of a capacitor (namely `xc[0]` and `xc[1]`) and conductor (namely `xg[0]` and `xg[1]`) representing some level of coupling between the extracellular space and the ground.
 Moreover, a voltage source is introduced in series with the resistor of the second network layer in order to model the time-and-space varying extracellular potential imposed by the user (`e_extracellular`).

+In this circuit, axial resistors are specified in units of resistance per unit length (MOhm/cm), and therefore correspond to a longitudinal resistivity (in Ohm.cm) divided by a specific cross-sectional area (in cm2), thus they only need to be integrated along a length separating two nodes in order to yield an absolute resistance value, (in Ohm).
+Oppositely, transverse elements are specified in units per unit area (i.e. uF/cm2 and S/cm2), hence they must be integrated over a given transverse surface area (in cm2) in order to yield an absolute capacitance (in F) and conductance (in S).

 Effectively, this additional circuitry introduces 2 additional "extracellular" voltage nodes (referred to as `vext[0]` and `vext[1]`) above each "intracellular" section node (now representing `v + vext[0]`), at which the the voltage equation is solved simultaneously by applying of Kirchoff's law.

 ### Governing equations